 Here they are, the 35 happy mountain cows (Fjällko) originating from northern Sweden.
-They live outdoors on fields and forests around the barn in order for them to build muscles and stamina by nature like cows should be doing, while eating a variety of grass, moss, roots and leaves from trees and bushes.
+They live outdoors in fields and forests around the barn in order for them to build muscles and stamina by nature like cows should be doing, while eating a variety of grass, moss, roots, and leaves from trees and bushes.

 Check out the snippet video where Lotta explains why she chose glass bottles:

 The cows are milked twice a day and they only eat food from the farm – whatever greens growing on the fields and in the forests, complemented with grass grown and harvested on the farm as well as a small portion of home-grown crushed grain on a daily basis.

 Lotta and Anders let a calf stay and drink the milk she deserve from the mother.
 The calfs are held outdoor in the forest for three years to build up their bodies in a natural way before it is time for their own calfs and milking.
 On large scale high efficiency dairy farms a cow delivers her first calf after 2 years and the calfs are separated from the mother more or less directly after birth.

 Since the calfs stay with the mom and have free access to the milk, the amount of milk for production and sale varies from day to day.

 Processed and sealed directly on the farm